 Frisco Caboose

-Bristow, town site, was surveyed by Charles L. Wood, Government surveyor, and approved by the U. S. Department of Interior in December 1902.
-Bristow then officially became a town.
-It comprised 130 acres, divided in 108 blocks.
+The official town site of Bristow was surveyed by Joe Gillette who was elected official surveyor and approved by the U. S. Department of Interior in December 1902.
+The area covered 130 acres, divided in 108 blocks.
 Business lots were 25 x 150 feet and residential lots were 50 x 150 feet.
-Proudly, the town and surrounding area began to grow.
-By 1907, the year of statehood, Bristow boasted a population of over 2500 people.
+Proudly the town and surrounding area began to grow.

 The stage route passed a short distance to the east of Woodland Queen.
 Stage stations were located at Sapulpa and the Sac-Fox Indian Agency, which is about six miles south of Stroud.

-Bristow had long set her sites on being a county seat.
+Bristow had long set her sight on being a county seat.
 Bristow sought to set up a county to be known as “Moman”, with Bristow as the county seat.
 Both Bristow and Sapulpa wanted to be the county seat.
 It wasn’t until 1912 that Sapulpa was named the county seat.
 This was after a very long legal battle between the two cities.

 A short time before statehood, activity in oil and gas started.
 Claude Freeland and Frank Barnes drilled a well on the northeast edge of town.
 They found gas, a fuel supply that was the start of something big.
 Other wells were drilled.
 Of course, the search for gas was based on a hope that the well would produce “Black Gold”.
 Then a gas well was brought in that supplied enough gas to light the whole town.
 Mr. Freeland and Mr. Barnes were given the franchise to supply Bristow with natural gas, and they established the Bristow Gas Co.
 This was the beginning of Bristow being recognized as the “Keystone” of Oklahoma’s Oil and Gas Development.